 This is almost exactly the same as the Alaskan Nightmare cruise I took a couple of years ago – but this time I have a decent prison cell on a much more interesting and nicer barge.
 Expensive but a nice itinerary and now a better prison cell on the catamaran.
 But there is NO WI-FI ABOARD so no daily updates to my web pages.

 This time, the “Reverse route” Ketchikan to Sitka requires only one extra night - in Ketchikan; not one on both ends.
 I wanted “one last chance” to see more of Ketchikan.

 Day 1, Friday, Aug 10 – Fly to Ketchikan

 This is an all-AlaskaAir schedule so no connection re-check-in and all seats selection available.

-Necessary extra pre-cruise day to explore Ketchikan – and make sure that I will be “in time” to begin the regular cruise/tour tomorrow.
+This is a necessary extra pre-cruise day to explore Ketchikan – and make sure that I will be “in time” to begin the regular cruise/tour tomorrow.
 This requires an arrival at the Houston airport by about 4:30-4:45AM for the 6:30 flight, so a Shuttle pickup about 3:15AM.
 It is the usual long flight to Seattle.
 A late schedule change by Alaska Air made the arrival time in Seattle later so cut the connection time down to a dangerously short time.
 To be safe, I had to change the 2nd flight to a much later flight resulting in a 5 hour connection time.
 But at least I’m safe.
 Then in April, some flight times were changed giving shorter "long waits" between flights.

 |Alaska Air AS 569||IAH – SEA||6:30AM – 9:05AM||4:35||4:35|